 We all — all Americans — remember where we were on that day: traveling, working, enjoying breakfast with friends, washing the dishes. … Seared into our minds is that moment when we saw but couldn’t comprehend.

-Mattie Stepanek, age 11, also watched the events unfold on September 11, 2001.
-You may remember Mattie—his inspiring story has been told on countless television shows and news broadcasts.
+Mattie Stepanek, age 11, also watched the events unfold on Sept.
+11, 2001.
+You may remember Mattie — his inspiring story has been told on countless television shows and news broadcasts.
 Mattie, who died in 2004, suffered from a rare disease called dysautonomic mitochondrial myopathy; but that didn’t stop him from becoming a best-selling author, a poet, and an ambassador for peace.
-If you’ve heard Mattie’s story, if you’ve read any of the profound poems and essays by this youngest of writers, you’ll understand why on September 12, 2012, the Feast of St. Matthew the Apostle and the International Day of Peace, a guild was founded to gather information and investigate Mattie's life and virtues for the possible Cause of Canonization.
+If you’ve heard Mattie’s story, if you’ve read any of the profound poems and essays by this youngest of writers, you’ll understand why on Sept.
+12, 2012, the Feast of St. Matthew the Apostle and the International Day of Peace, a guild was founded to gather information and investigate Mattie's life and virtues for the possible Cause of Canonization.

 For more information about Mattie’s story and to hear Mattie deliver his message of peace, visit the Mattie Stepanek website.
 And here (below) is the meditation which Mattie penned that day.

 For Our World

 Stop for a moment…

 Silent for a moment…

 That grow in our hearts.